dorian3343/Scaffold/README.md

 * Fast development time

 ## Example
-This example define's two endpoint's, one to create user's and one to retrieve all the user's.
+This example define's four endpoint's, one to create user's,one to retrieve a user, one to delete a user and one to get all the Users.
 ```yaml
 database:
   init-query: |